olivierfriard/raspberry_time-lapse_coordinator/README.rst

 If the workers do not have a display/keyboard/mouse it can be useful to automatically launch the program when the Raspberry starts:
-For this yu have to modify the /etc/rc.local file:
+For this you have to modify the /etc/rc.local file:

 .. code-block:: text

     sudo nano /etc/rc.local

-Add the following line BEFORE the last line (exit 0)
+Add the following line **BEFORE** the last line (exit 0)

 .. code-block:: text